Cricket pitch: Pitches in England and Wales

-Green, swing promoting and humid conditions sums up the construction of English pitches with a lot depending on the weather.
-Early in the season, most batsmen have to be on their guard as English pitches prove to be most fickle, like the country's weather.
-Later in the summer, the pitches tend to get harder and lose their green which makes the task easier for batsmen.
+Green, swing promoting and humid conditions often make up English pitches with a lot depending on the weather.
+Early in the season, most batsmen have to be on their guard as English pitches prove to be most changing, like the country's weather.
+Later in the summer, the pitches tend to get harder and lose their green, which makes the task easier for batsmen.
 Spinners prove less effective in the first half of the season and tend to play their part only in the second half.
 The dry and hot conditions and little dust makes the grounds ideal place to practise reverse swing with a 50-over old ball.
 England has mostly produced a lot of quality seam bowlers like Bob Willis, Ian Botham, James Anderson and many more who love to bowl in the good length areas of the pitch, since the pitches at their home ground supports a lot of lateral movement though it does not provide adequate bounce.

 Pitches in Australia

 Pitches in Australia have traditionally been known to be good for fast bowlers because of the amount of bounce that can be generated on these surfaces.
 The bounce is mainly generated because of the hardness of the pitches caused by the hot Australian summers and adequate moisture to reduce the cracks.
 In particular, the pitch at the WACA Ground in Perth is regarded as being possibly the quickest pitch in the world.
 The Gabba in Brisbane is also known to assist fast bowlers with its bounce.
 However, these kinds of bouncy pitches also open up more areas for run-scoring, as they promote the playing of a lot of pull, hook and cut shots.
 Batsmen who play these shots will have a lot of success on these pitches.

 Other stadiums like Adelaide Oval and Sydney Cricket Ground have been known to assist spinners more as these pitches have more dust cover.
 This makes the stadiums an attractive ground for batsmen; teams on an average have scores of 300 or above in their first innings.
 The Melbourne Cricket Ground can assist seam bowlers initially, but it has a tennis-ball bounce which can negate the potency of bowlers once a match progresses.

-Swing bowling can be a weapon in Australia, but unlike England, it depends upon the overhead conditions, similar to the Indian subcontinent.
-Australia has mostly produced a lot of legendary pace bowlers like Brett Lee, Mitchell Johnson, Glenn McGrath who love to bang the ball in short and have mastered the art of swing bowling, which is understood given the nature of their pitch.
+Swing bowling can be effective in Australia, but unlike England, it depends upon the overhead conditions, similar to the Indian subcontinent.
+Australia has mostly produced a lot of legendary pace bowlers like Brett Lee, Mitchell Johnson, Glenn McGrath who tend to bang the ball in short and have mastered the art of swing bowling, due to the nature of their pitch.